herd/herdtools7/pac_tests/notes/notes3.md

-If the key associated with an authentication instruction is disable, as example if we try to execute `autda Xd,Xn` with `SCTLR_EL1.EnDA = 0`, then `autda` will execute like a `nop` instruction, so their is no read or write event in any register.
+If the key associated with an authentication instruction is disable, as example if we try to execute `autda Xd,Xn` with `SCTLR_EL1.EnDA = 0`, then `autda` will execute like a `mov Xd,Xd` instruction, so their is a `basic-dep` between the register-read event of `Xd` and the register-write event of `Xd`.
 Otherwise if `SCTLR_EL1.EnDA = 1`, then
 - If the authentication succede, then their is a `basic-dep` between the register-read event of `Xd` and the register-write event of the